Sylvie Poinsot

 • 2013 (July): LOOK AT ME, Contemporary Art, Coronari111 Art Gallery, Rome, Italy.

-• 2013 (January): 1st Biennale of Contemporary Art of Palermo, Contemporary Art, EA EDITORE, Palermo, Italy.
+• 2013 (January): 1st International Biennial of Contemporary Art of Palermo, Contemporary Art, EA EDITORE, Palermo, Italy.

 • 2016:

-• Catalog of the 1st International Leonardo da Vinci Award, organized by Salvatore Russo and Francesco-Saverio Russo - January 29, 2016, Florence.
+• Catalogue of the 1st International Leonardo da Vinci Prize, organized by Salvatore Russo and Francesco-Saverio Russo - Jan 29, 2016, Florence.

-• Art International Contemporary Magazine, directed by Salvatore Russo - Jan/Feb.
+• Art International Contemporary Magazine, directed by Salvatore Russo - Jan/Feb 2016.

 • 2015:

-• Monograph 2015 Progetto arte created by art critic Alessandro Costanza.
+• Monograph 2015 Progetto arte by art critic Alessandro Costanza.

 • 2014:

-• EFFETTO ARTE Portrait for great Arts masters September/October 2014 issue: Art review directed by Italian art critic Paolo Levi.
+• EFFETTO ARTE - Portrait for great Arts masters, Sept/Oct 2014: Art review directed by Paolo Levi.

-• Protagonisti dell'arte: Art Book from the 19th Century to the present day.
-June 2014 - A Editore-Palermo.
+• Protagonisti dell'arte: Art book from the 19th century to the present.
+June 2014 - EA Editore-Palermo.

-• Artisti Internazionali all'Artexpo di New York: Contemporary art catalog - Artexpo New York - April 2014.
+• Artisti Internazionali all'Artexpo di New York: Contemporary art catalogue - Artexpo New York - April 2014.

 • 2013:

-• I SEGNALATI, international contemporary art catalog by Salvatore Russo, May 2013.
-A Editore-Palermo.
+• I SEGNALATI, international contemporary art catalogue by Salvatore Russo, May 2013.
+EA Editore-Palermo.

 • 2012: